 A few other really important things before you hit the road...

-One of the biggest fears when first getting started towing a small travel trailer is having problems while you are on the road.
+My biggest fear when I first got started towing a small travel trailer was having problems while we were on the road.
 An accident, a theft, or even a problem with your trailer could become a major disruption to your trip.
-You are going to want vehicle insurance on your small travel trailer similar to what you have on your vehicles, but you also want to consider roadside assistance.
+You are going to want vehicle insurance on your small travel trailer similar to what you have on your cars and trucks, and be sure to seriously consider roadside assistance.

 Loading Your Trailer and Tow Vehicle